Feedback #5990

 touch file chmod 775 file zip file.zip file rm file unzip file.zip stat -c %a file

-#3 Updated by sal_vager almost 9 years ago
+#3 Updated by sal_vager about 9 years ago

 - Tracker changed from Bug to Feedback